-The Department of Regional Art Workers (D.R.A.W.) provides arts programming to the City of Kingston under the MAD umbrella.
+The Department of Regional Art Workers (The D.R.A.W.) provides arts programming to the City of Kingston under the MAD organizational umbrella.
 This is a growing community of artists, educators, entrepreneurs and students who believe in the ability of the arts to act as an agent of change.

 MAD shares The D.R.A.W.’s belief that a strong art education significantly enhances the character, quality of life, and economy of our neighborhoods.

 The D.R.A.W. programming is built on a spiraling intergenerational framework where expertise, interaction and experience generate ongoing community learning.